If you're wondering how to calculate a fish pond volume or how to calculate how much pond liner you need, this pond calculator can help you with that.

 advanced mode of our tool, which reveals this tool's pond cost calculator feature.

 In this calculator, you will also learn the basics of how to install a pond liner, may it be a plastic pond liner or a rubber pond liner.
-Knowing how to install a pond liner properly, together with the installation of pond liner underlay, will determine how long your pond liner will last.
+Knowing how to install a pond liner properly, together with the installation of a pond liner underlay, will determine how long your pond liner will last.
 Keep on reading to start learning.

 Building a backyard fish pond

 If you are planning to upgrade the look of your garden, adding a fish pond or a garden pond to your backyard can be one of your options.
-With an artificial pond in your backyard, you will have the option to plant some aquatic plants or keep fishes in them.
+With an artificial pond in your backyard, you will have the option to plant some aquatic plants or keep fish in them.

 On the other hand, installing a pond liner will keep the pond water from getting muddy as the liner prevents the water from getting in contact with the surrounding soil.
 As your pond ages, pond liners can develop holes that would lead to water leakages and continuous lowering of pond water level.
 The holes in the liner can also lead to muddy pond water due to the mixing of soil into the pond water.
 In that case, you should repair your pond liner immediately by patching the holes.
 However, if the pond liner turns out to have lots of holes, you might end up replacing the entire lining material.